-But with the landlords The Red Rooms reverting to their usual source of income as a table dancing establishment, it was time for The Blitz Club, like Cinderella, to make its exit before midnight.
-The whole night was terrifically friendly with lots of great electronic pop music and many attendees got into the spirit of things by togging up as New Romantics, Peacock Punks or in the case of The Electricity Club, 1950’s German bank clerks!
+The whole night was terrifically friendly with lots of great electronic pop music and many attendees got into the spirit of things by togging up as New Romantics, Peacock Punks or in the case of ELECTRICITYCLUB.CO.UK, 1950’s German bank clerks!

 The Return To The Blitz Club 2011 couldn’t have been any better.
 With ULTRAVOX having just signed a new recording deal with Universal Music and plans also for a new VISAGE album, the legacy of The Blitz Club is alive and well!
 Tonight really was a Club For Heroes!

 THE STOOGES I Wanna Be Your Dog

 KRAFTWERK Neon Lights

 DAVID BOWIE Sound & Vision

 IGGY POP Sister Midnight

 DAVID BOWIE Fashion

 LIAISONS DANGEREUSES Los Ninos Del Parque